HiMyNameIsIlNano/hibernate-playground/README.md

 private List<Book> books;
 ```

+For unidirectional `@OneToMany` associations the join column will be created in the `Book` class and `mappedBy` is only necessary when the relationship is bidirectional.
-The resulting model looks as follows:
+So the resulting model looks as follows:

 ```
 create table BOOK (id bigint not null, name varchar(255), ASD_ID bigint, primary key (id))